MariaCarmela/2d-Spatial-Data-Histogram-Transfer-Function-Filter/README.md

 pip install numpy
 pip install matplotlib
 # How to run the code
-You can run project in this way:
+You can run the project in this way:

 python slice150.py